Biography

 I followed King of Hearts with a six-part Providence Journal look into a rarely-visited world of old money: namely, the high-society world of Newport, Rhode Island, home of mansions, millionaires, and fascinating people who rarely, if ever, make their way into print.
 Click here to read A NEARLY PERFECT SUMMER: Travels Through Old-Money Newport.

 My sixth book was MEN AND SPEED: A Wild Ride Through NASCAR's Breakout Season, a chronicle of the 2001 Nextel Cup season through the focus of Roush Racing, largest team in motorsports.
 My new publisher PublicAffairs, brought out the hardcover of MEN AND SPEED in May 2002 (paperback in 2003), after the Journal published an eight-part series.
 My editor was the esteemed Paul Golob, and my publisher was Peter Osnos -- great guys both, and big supporters of my work.
-Paul has since left PublicAffairs.
+Paul has since left PublicAffairs to edit the Times Books imprint at Henry Holt.
 Please visit the official MEN AND SPEED book site!

 My seventh book, a look at pioneering medicine, THE XENO CHRONICLES, got nice reviews after it was published in June 2005.